techidaily/site-facebook-video-content/source/_posts/video-make-for-facebook-how-to-make-facebook-video.md

 If you want to save it to your computer, You can rename the video, change the location where you save it.
 Also, you can check the output size before conversion and adjust output quality by clicking Settings button.
 By default, the exported video is in Better level.
 In order to get the best quality, it is suggested to adjust the output settings as the same or similar as the original video.

-## Part 2: 3 Tips for making videos for Facebook

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHafwnWSEQk?si=rejNVNpJZH2SqNLy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 3 Tips for making videos for Facebook

 ### 1\.
 User's attention is important